 Just one cow made an incredible impact in this community.

-A cow is a life-changing gift for a needy family — or school — since it continuously gives back to its owners like Maria did.
+A cow is a life-changing gift for a needy family — or school — since it continuously gives back to its owners.
 And it’s a life-changing gift that YOU can give!

 For $100, you can provide one share of a cow, pitching in with others to provide a person with his or her own cow.